 Universal Display Corp.
 (OLED) Dips More Than Broader Markets: What You Should Know

 OLED will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.57, up 19.27% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $84.73 million, up 9.26% from the year-ago period.
+In that report, analysts expect OLED to post earnings of $0.57 per share.
+This would mark year-over-year growth of 18.75%.
+Our most recent consensus estimate is calling for quarterly revenue of $84.73 million, up 9.26% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for OLED.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for OLED.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
 OLED is currently a Zacks Rank #2 (Buy).

-Digging into valuation, OLED currently has a Forward P/E ratio of 68.4.
-Its industry sports an average Forward P/E of 18.39, so we one might conclude that OLED is trading at a premium comparatively.
+Valuation is also important, so investors should note that OLED has a Forward P/E ratio of 68.24 right now.
+For comparison, its industry has an average Forward P/E of 19.36, which means OLED is trading at a premium to the group.

-It is also worth noting that OLED currently has a PEG ratio of 2.28.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Electronics - Miscellaneous Components industry currently had an average PEG ratio of 1.79 as of yesterday's close.
+It is also worth noting that OLED currently has a PEG ratio of 2.27.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Electronics - Miscellaneous Components was holding an average PEG ratio of 1.81 at yesterday's closing price.

 The Electronics - Miscellaneous Components industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 228, which puts it in the bottom 11% of all 250+ industries.
+This group has a Zacks Industry Rank of 223, putting it in the bottom 13% of all 250+ industries.

 To follow OLED in the coming trading sessions, be sure to utilize Zacks.com.